 I love fashion and writing, he loves chess.
 We both love food.
 We’re partial to the odd kitchen disco.
 Because we have kids and don’t get out much.
 He has no part in writing or creating this blog, apart from giving me some amusing material to write about.

 I learned to make dresses at a young age thanks to growing up with two wedding dress makers (grandmother and mother).
 This meant I was designing my own clothes from the age of eight because there was always someone willing to make it for me.
-No surprises when I went on to study clothing design at Elizabeth Galloway’s Academy of Fashion.
+I went on to study clothing design at Elizabeth Galloway’s Academy of Fashion.

 As a Product Developer and Buyer, I’ve always been required to constantly be in the shops doing competitor shopping, looking for inspiration and being aware what other brands are doing.
 Apart from my love (some might say obsession) for shopping, I have been doing it professionally for many years.
 In 2009, after having the first of my two offspring, I did a personal styling course to adapt my skills from working with brands to working with individuals.